xarg/wikimobi/README.rst

 Usage::

-    wikimobi path_to_nt_files_dir/ physics Physics
+    wikimobi -nt path_to_nt_files_dir/ -o physics -c Physics

-This will create a phisics.mobi in your current directory which is the dictionary.
+This will create a physics.mobi in your current directory which is the dictionary.

-equired .nt file(s) can be found at:
+Required .nt file(s) can be found at:

 Contains short abstracts of the articles (first paragraph)::